Learn how to make sauce with healthy vegan ingredients. Here we use a base of cashews. Then we'll build the flavors based on your exact tastes. Fun!

 SWEET - You can use any sweetener you like here, such as maple syrup or a granulated sweetener.
-I like agave nectar because it doesn't cause your blood sugar to spike -- very helpful for those who have blood sugar problems or are trying to lose weight. :)
+I like coconut nectar because it doesn't cause your blood sugar to spike -- very helpful for those who have blood sugar problems or are trying to lose weight. :)

 SOUR - I like to add a foodie acid, such as lemon juice or apple cider vinegar.
 But scour your cupboards for other ideas, such as sauerkraut juice, for instance.

 BITTER/PUNGENT - Garlic is sort of my go-to for a pungent flavor, so I added a clove.